 First we need to allow the Deploy HQ IP addresses, to check the IP addresses listed in this article are up to date, please check here.

-First you need to log into STORM.
+First you need to log into your Nimbus Hosting account.

-From the STORM dashboard click on Security.
+From the dashboard click on Security.

 Click the Add Record button from within the Allowed IP section.